 I just want to keep it real.
 But, what made this second time successful is that we went public with it.
 If you want to check out our videos click here.

-We told the world (or whoever was listening) what we were doing.
+We told the world (or whoever was listening) that we were doing Whole 30.
 That way it was more difficult to back out during our moments of weakness (cuz Lord knows that happened).
 So, thank you for the accountability.

 When it was all said and done it took us over TWO hours to find everything we needed.
 By the end we were overwhelmed and doubting our choice to try this thing out.
 I mean who knew sugar was added to what seemed like everything!

 So, I wanted to save you some time and sanity and pass along the Whole 30 Approved Grocery List that plus a general version of our weekly budget.

 Starting Whole 30 can be intimidating if you don’t know exactly what to buy and how much it’s going to cost.
 That is why I decided to break both down for you.
 I’ve included pictures and the stores I shop at, which are usually Aldi and Target.